- Listing Type: Summer Programs

 CDC Disease Detective Camp (DDC) is an educational program started in 2005 as a mechanism for developing a public health camp curriculum for state and county health departments.
 The camp is open to upcoming high school juniors and seniors and is held at CDC's headquarters in Atlanta, Georgia.
+Open to high-school students during the summer before their junior or senior years and they must be at least 16 years old on the first day of the camp session to which they are accepted.

 The CDC Disease Detective Camp curriculum is based on contextual and situated cognition learning principles.
 By learning through hands-on activities and seminars, high school juniors and seniors at the conclusion of the camp will be able to: